Strategy

 Each wave is an opportunity if you have something new to add.

-Like any skill, newsjacking improves with practice.
+Like any skill, leveraging emerging narratives improves with practice.
 Start small:

 Before tackling major stories, practice on niche industry news.
 Lower stakes, less competition, easier to stand out.